Olympics-Swimming-Time catches up with Pellegrini and Hosszu | Sports-Games

 Olympics-Swimming-Time catches up with Pellegrini and Hosszu

-Two of the defining women swimmers of recent years, Italy's Federica Pellegrini and Hungary's Katinka Hosszu, bowed out of the Olympics on Wednesday with no medals but with their world records intact and a place in the history books assured.
-Pellegrini, 32, had made it clear that this was her last dance and while Hosszu isn't ruling out continuing to Paris in 2024, she would be 35 at those Games and her participation at this stage looks unlikely.
+Two defining women swimmers of recent years, Italy's Federica Pellegrini and Hungary's Katinka Hosszu, bowed out of their specialist events on Wednesday with no medals but with their world records intact and a place in the history books assured.

 - Country: